LogentriesCommunity/le_python/README.txt

 =================

 This is a plugin library to enable logging to Logentries from the Python Logger.
+Additionally this plugin includes metric features such as Function execution time.
 Logentries is a real-time log management service on the cloud.
 More info at https://logentries.com.
 Note that this plugin is **asynchronous**.